mento-protocol/docs/use-mento/getting-mento-stables/from-other-chains.md

 2. Connect your wallet
 3. Select source chain and token (e.g., USDC on Ethereum)
 4. Select Celo as destination chain
-5. Choose your desired Mento stable (cUSD, cEUR, etc.)
+5. Choose your desired Mento stable (USDm, EURm, etc.)
 6. Review rates and fees
 7. Approve and execute the swap